Before Sunrise: Plot

 They admit their attraction to each other and how the night has made them feel, though they understand that they probably will not see each other again.
-They decide to make the best of what time they have left, with the film leaving it ambiguous as to whether or not they had sex.
-At that point, Jesse explains that, if given the choice, he would marry her instead of never seeing her again.
-The film ends the next day at the train station, where, just as Céline's train is about to leave, the couple decides not to exchange any contact information but instead meet at the same place in six months.
+They decide to make the best of what time they have left.
+They then get a bottle of wine and share it together in a park and begin discussing whether or not they should make love.
+Céline says that she doesn't just want to be a one-night stand for Jesse; Jesse then explains that, if given the choice, he would marry her instead of never seeing her again.
+They begin kissing passionately and embracing each other, then it is heavily implied Jesse and Céline make love in the park.
+The film ends the next day at the train station, where, just as Céline's train is about to leave, the couple decide not to exchange any contact information but instead meet at the same place in six months.

 Cast

 Production

 Before Sunrise was inspired by a woman named Amy Lehrhaupt, whom writer/director Richard Linklater met in a toy shop in Philadelphia in 1989.
 They walked around the city together, conversing deep into the night.
 In 2013, Linklater revealed that Lehrhaupt had died in a motorcycle accident before the release of Before Sunrise.

 Originally, in the screenplay, who the two people were and the city they spend time in was vague.
 Linklater realized that because the film is so much a dialogue between a man and a woman, it was important to have a strong female co-writer.
 He chose Kim Krizan, who had small roles in his two previous films Slacker and Dazed and Confused.
 According to Linklater, he "loved the way her mind worked – a constant stream of confident and intelligent ideas".

-Linklater and Krizan talked about the concept of the film and the characters for a long time.
+Linklater and Krizan long discussed the concept of the film and the characters.
 He wanted to explore the "relationship side of life and discover two people who had complete anonymity and try to find out who they really were".
 He decided to put Jesse and Céline in a foreign country because "when you're traveling, you're much more open to experiences outside your usual realm".
 He and Krizan worked on an outline.
 They wrote the actual screenplay in 11 days.

-Linklater spent nine months casting the film because he saw so many people but had trouble finding the right actors for the roles of Jesse and Céline.
+Linklater spent nine months casting the film because he had trouble finding the right actors for the roles of Jesse and Céline.
 When Linklater first considered casting Hawke, he thought that the actor was too young for the part.
 Linklater saw Hawke at a play in New York City and reconsidered after talking to the actor.
 For Céline, Linklater met Julie Delpy and liked her personality.
 After they did a final reading, Linklater knew that Delpy and Hawke were right for the roles.
 Once Delpy and Hawke agreed to do the film, they went to Austin and talked with Linklater and Krizan for a few days.